From Audacity Development Manual

 You'll never get it absolutely perfect.
 In this case we're still off by 8 samples.
 At 44100 samples per second that's about 0.18 milliseconds.
 This is as close as we're going to get, and it is not an audible difference.
 This is the length of time it takes a sound wave to travel about 2.5 inches, and the latency will probably have natural variability greater than this each time you record.
 However if you really need to, you can set the latency correction amount to a fraction of a millisecond (for example -41.2).

-If you change any of your input or output devices (for example, if you change from using the line input port on your computer to using a USB audio interface) or if you use the same device but change the Audio Host in Device Toolbar, then you will need to do this test again.
+If you change any of your recording or playback (for example, if you change from using the line input port on your computer to using a USB audio interface) or if you use the same device but change the Audio Host in Device Toolbar, then you will need to do this test again.
 The test you just did only applies for the specific inputs and outputs and host used during the test.
 Equally you should record for real with as many other programs shut down as possible, which was the scenario in which you did the test.

 All audio behind zero warning